 Circuit Court Bench

-The current Court consists of an elected judge and two appointed magistrate judges:
+The current Court consists of an elected judge and three appointed magistrate judges:

 - Judge John E. Broden

 - Magistrate Andre B. Gammage